 Do you have a question about the coronavirus?
 Ask us below.

+The outbreak of novel coronavirus has dominated the news cycle and upended communities across the globe.
 As we've been reporting on this, we've come across a lot of myths, questions and worries from our audience about how this outbreak might impact our lives.
 We've tried to answer a few questions and want to continue to take on your specific concerns.

 - Grocery Stores and Restaurants